|

 He would be stunned with amazement, until he found out that you also had heart pains but were too embarrassed to tell him.

-This bishop of the United States have previously stated they recommend families go to Confession at least once a month.
+This bishops of the United States have previously stated that they recommend families go to Confession at least once a month.

 There is nothing to be afraid of when going to Confession and if you are confused about any aspect of your family life or your personal spiritual life, you can ask the Confessor for guidance in the Confessional.
 As Catholics, we should see the sacrament of Confession as dynamite that: